 Arriflex 35IIC cameras modified to be compatible with the Panavision system.
 These were rental-only cameras, available through Panavision, and were never available for sale.
 These cameras incorporate the PV-35 lens mount and custom bracketry to ensure compatibility with Panavision lenses and accessories.
 These cameras were used extensively as B and C cameras on many well known films shot with Panavision cameras and lenses.

 Final refinement of the 35 II design.
 Featured PL mount (no turret).
 Hinged film door with new optics, three viewfinders available: Straight Door, Pivoting Door, and Hand-Held Door.
 Crystal sync handgrip motor of new design, 12VDC, forward-reverse 5-50fps.
 These cameras were very rare, less than 100 were made.
 See photo of camera number 22 above.

-Designed for use as a Cineradiology camera, the medical version of the 35-II was mounted to an X-Ray console and used to shoot Black & White 35mm film records of moving X-Ray images (used to diagnose heart problems, for example).
+Designed for use as a Cineradiology camera, the ARRI Röntgen camera was mounted to an X-Ray console and used to shoot Black & White 35mm film records of moving X-Ray images (used to diagnose heart problems, for example).

-The chassis of the 35IIC Medical Camera is very similar to the 35-3C.
-The main differences are a smaller lens mount plate with ARRI Standard mount and the film door hinged at the back rather than at the front.
+Differences between the ARRI Röntgen and the 35IIIC are a smaller lens mount plate with ARRI Standard mount and the film door hinged at the back rather than at the front.

-35IIC Medical Cameras have all the updates to the movement seen in the 35-3C which leads me to believe that they were made after the mid 1960’s, and probably continued in production through the early 1970’s, possibly as a less costly alternative to the ARRITECHNO.
+35IIC Medical Cameras have all the updates to the movement seen in the 35IIC.
+Production started in 1964 and probably continued in production through the late 1970’s.

 These cameras are usually either gray, gray-beige or light green in color and have no lens turret and no viewfinder system.
 It is possible with some modifications to fit a ground glass holder and viewing system.
 Usually video-assist only viewing systems are fitted.